-Shaken children may also have other signs of abuse, such as broken bones, bruises, or burns.
+A child who has been shaken or thrown may also have other signs of abuse, such as broken bones, bruises, or burns.

 How is shaken baby syndrome diagnosed?

-Shaken baby syndrome can be hard to detect, because often there aren't clear signs of abuse.
-A baby may vomit, have a poor appetite, or be fussy or sluggish.
-These symptoms may at first seem related to an infection, such as the flu or meningitis.
-Sadly, you may not find out that shaken baby syndrome caused your child’s injury until repeated abuse or more severe harm occurs.
+Shaken baby syndrome can be hard to detect because often there aren't clear signs of abuse.
+Instead, a baby may have vague symptoms, such as vomiting or a poor appetite.
+At first these symptoms may seem related to an infection, such as the flu or a kidney infection.
+Sadly, shaken baby syndrome may not be discovered until repeated abuse or more severe harm occurs.

 A doctor who suspects shaken baby syndrome must report it to the local child welfare office and police.